 Of course, nothing ever goes completely as planned during a renovation, so flexibility and patience are often necessary.
 In this case, both of these qualities were tested to the limit, but we’ll leave that story for another day.
 All I can say is thank goodness I had something solid to cling to as parts of this kitchen makeover journey took me to places I never could have imagined.
 Ugh…

 Now that the dust has settled and we’ve been able to enjoy our new kitchen for well over a year, we’re thrilled with the final result.
 I have the classic white kitchen I always imagined for this home and we were able to complete it all on a modest budget.

 With that being said, here’s a breakdown of our final kitchen renovation finishes, as well as an explanation of the changes we made from the original plan:

 Some of the links in this post are affiliate links, which allows me to make a small commission from your purchase without an additional cost to you.
 Thank you for supporting this blog!

-As you can see, most of what I selected in the original design plan made its way into our final kitchen.
+As you can see, almost all of what I selected in the original design plan made its way into our final kitchen.